osisoft/PI-Adapter/V1/Installation/Install the adapter.md

 # Install the adapter

 You can install adapters on either a Windows or Linux operating system.
-Before installing the adapter, see [Installation prerequisites](xref:Installation#installation-prerequisites) to ensure your machine is properly configured to provide optimum adapter operation.
+Before installing the adapter, see [System requirements](xref:SystemRequirements) to ensure your machine is properly configured to provide optimum adapter operation.

 ## Windows